 I have spent my time as a midwife practising in the Northern Territory, supporting women birthing at home and hospital, relocating to the beautiful Sunshine Coast with my husband and 6 children in 2019.
 I returned to work after the birth of my twin girls in 2018, joining Coast Life Midwifery in May 2019.

-In the last 3 years Clarice has specialised in caring for vulnerable women, families and ‘high-risk pregnancies’, working with diverse groups of women within complex clinical situations.
-“It has brought me a great deal of satisfaction to be able to empower women to make informed choices about their birthing journey.
-I enjoy working with women and their families to give them the best start for their new baby.”
+In the last 3 years I have specialised in caring for vulnerable women, families and ‘high-risk pregnancies’, working with diverse groups of women within complex clinical situations.
+It has brought me a great deal of satisfaction to be able to empower women to make informed choices about their birthing journey.
+I enjoy working with women and their families to give them the best start for their new baby.

-“My work is more than a job; it is a passion and a true calling.
-I am fortunate to have walked besides so many families as they journey their pregnancy and I am honoured to be with them as they birth.
-It never ceases to amaze me the strength and ability of a birthing woman, who, with loving support and gentle encouragement, births her baby earthside.”
+My work is more than a job; it is a passion and a true calling.
+I am fortunate to have walked beside so many families as they go through their pregnancy journey and I am honoured to be with them as they birth.
+It never ceases to amaze me the strength and ability of a birthing woman, who, with loving support and gentle encouragement, births her baby earthside.